Yes. You do not necessarily have the right to choose when you take your holiday and your employer can tell you when to take your leave.

 However, your employer has to give you two days' notice for every day they want you to take.
 So if your employer is telling you that you must take four days' holiday, they need to give you eight days' notice of this.

 If it is a reasonable request that is non-discriminatory, you cannot normally turn down your employer's instruction to take leave.
 While this is not very fair, it is thankfully not that common for employers to tell you exactly when to take leave.

 - forbid leave at busy times of year (such as the run-up to Christmas);

 - have a system that ensures that critical tasks are always covered; or

 - reserve the right to say no to individual requests.

 Some restrictions are not unreasonable, but they should not be operated in a way that discriminates unfairly or that makes it too difficult for workers to take their holiday.
-European law expects employers to make the rules as clear as possible, to have a clear justification for them, and to operate them consistently and fairly.
+European Union law expects employers to make the rules as clear as possible, to have a clear justification for them, and to operate them consistently and fairly.

-Under European law, the right to take holiday is based clearly on the need to protect workers' health, safety and welfare.
+Under European Union law, the right to take holiday is based on the need to protect workers' health, safety and welfare.
 It is unlawful for employers to put excessive or unreasonable hurdles in the way of workers who want to take their holiday.